LiangSylar/Data-Analysis-on-American-Bridge-Dataset/README.md

   <figcaption>The yearly number of new bridges in different main span materials with 3 dominant trends.</figcaption>
 </figure>

 * This is a collaboration project.
 Many thanks to my incredible teammates: Run Liu, Zhixuan Liu, and Chenang Li.
-Wish them all the best for their feature endeavors!
+Wish them all the best for their future endeavors!